Reward Score Matching: Unifying Reward-based Fine-tuning for Flow and Diffusion Models: Discussion

-\textbf{Better tuning of the design space.} Our results show that the practical design space remains far from exhausted.
-In this paper, we did not perform exhaustive tuning or aggressive engineering; rather, we tested a small number of principled modifications, and even these already produced large gains.
+\textbf{Better tuning of the design space.} In this paper, we did not perform exhaustive tuning or aggressive engineering; rather, we tested a small number of principled modifications, and even these already produced large gains.
 This suggests substantial headroom for more systematic tuning of RSM's design space.
 Further simplification is also possible, for example by absorbing the trust-region term $C_2$ into temporal weighting, as in GRPO-Guard~\cite{wang2025grpoguard} (see Eq.~\eqref{eq:grpo-guard-unified-terms}).
-In addition, we optimized these choices under fixed samplers, even though sampler coefficients directly affect estimator variance and native timestep weights.
-Joint optimization of the sampler and training objective, as in PCPO (diffusion)~\cite{lee2025pcpo}, is therefore another promising direction.
+In addition, joint optimization of the sampler and training objective, as in PCPO (diffusion)~\cite{lee2025pcpo}, holds potential for sophisticated control over estimator variance and native temporal weights.
+Furthermore, for differentiable rewards, interpolating between first- and zeroth-order estimators~\cite{ren2026halforder} may yield a more preferable tradeoff\footnote{Note that first-order refers to direct fine-tuning in \citet{ren2026halforder}, whereas it refers to value gradients in our work.}.

-\textbf{Limitations.} Although our redesign improves upon existing reward-based fine-tuning methods, it does not eliminate reward hacking.
-Our auxiliary evaluations suggest that the gains reported here are not driven by \emph{more} aggressive reward hacking, but they do not establish emergent robustness to reward misspecification.
-More broadly, RSM does not unify \emph{all} RL fine-tuning methods for flow-based models.
-It covers a broad class of score-matching-based approaches, but several important objectives remain outside its current scope, including offline preference-based methods such as Diffusion-DPO~\cite{Wallace_2024_CVPR}.
+\textbf{Limitations.} Although our redesigns improve existing reward-based fine-tuning methods, they do not eliminate reward hacking.
+Our auxiliary evaluations suggest that the gains are not driven by \emph{more} aggressive reward hacking, but they do not establish emergent robustness to reward misspecification.
+More broadly, RSM covers a broad class of score-matching-based RL fine-tuning methods for flow-based models, but not offline preference-based methods such as Diffusion-DPO~\cite{Wallace_2024_CVPR}.